BIOINF-3010-7150

 Computer Go to Session > Restart R.

-Computer Build a parameter file named data/par.AllAmerica_Ancient.smartpca that will be one of the inputs for SMARTPCA.
+Computer We will use SMARTPCA to build a PCA of the data.
 Because ancient data contain a lot of missing data, we are going to force SMARTPCA to construct the eigenvectors based on the contemporary populations (listed in poplistname) and then project the ancient samples onto the PCA (lsqproject).

 snpname: data/AllAmerica_Ancient.eigenstrat.snp